 It is very interesting driving through this area, as in this lava field, you will see very strange lava rock formations which seem to have popped out of the landscape.

-Lava fields are usually not heavily vegetated and moss seems to be the only vegetation which can grow on lava.
+Lava fields are usually not heavily vegetated and moss seems to be about the only vegetation that can grow on lava.
 But here you will see grass and heather and shrubbery (birch trees).